gustavoespindola/codegpt-simple-chatbot-agent-boilerplate-streamlit/README.md

 For more information or assistance, you can visit the [CodeGPT website](https://codegpt.co) or report issues on the GitHub repository.

-This chatbot boilerplate is provided as-is and can serve as a foundation for building your own conversational applications.
+This chatbot boilerplate is provided as-is and can serve as a foundation for test or building your own conversational applications.